-"Mat half-jokingly mentioned the shawarma concept when the space was offered to us," says Beard (at the time, the kitchen at Ester – ranked 18th in GT's 2019 Restaurant Guide – was going through a phase of making shawarma-style dishes for their Sunday lunches).
+It's the off-hand joke that, over the months, became a culinary reality.
+"Mat half-jokingly mentioned the shawarma concept when the space was offered to us," says co-owner Russell Beard.
+At the time, the kitchen at nearby Ester – ranked 17th in GT's 2020 Restaurant Guide – was going through a phase of making shawarma-style dishes for their Sunday lunches.
 "But if Mat's cooking shawarma, that's something I want to get behind."